reasonmii/ref_R/statQuest/PCA.md

 loading_scores <- pca$rotation[,1]
 ```

-Genes that push samples to the left side of the graph will have large negative values
+</br>Genes that push samples to the left side of the graph will have large negative values
 </br>and genes that push samples to the right will have large positive values
 </br>Since we're interested in both sets of genes,
 </br>we'll use the abs() function to sort based on the number's magnitude rather than from high to low